List of EastEnders characters introduced in 2007: Gaynor Lucas

 Gaynor Lucas played by Kathleen Frazer, is an old friend of Tanya Branning (Jo Joyner), who works in Tanya's beauty salon Booty.
 On 24 February 2009, Gaynor appears as part of an iconic episode of EastEnders featuring only black members of the cast.
-Gaynor arranges with Chelsea Fox (Tiana Benjamin) before they finish work to meet in The Queen Victoria public house for a drink.
+Gaynor arranges with Chelsea Fox (Tiana Benjamin) to meet in The Queen Victoria public house for a drink.
 Theo Kelly (Rolan Bell) uses her to get Chelsea to come to the pub so he can speak to her.
 This episode marks her first credited appearance and first main speaking part.

 Booty closes down in late 2009, so Gaynor loses her job.
 Gaynor works as a makeup artist for Denise Fox's (Diane Parish) wedding, to Lucas Johnson (Don Gilet).
-In February 2010 she gives out beauty treatments at Bianca Jackson's (Patsy Palmer) hen party.
+In February 2010, Gaynor gives out beauty treatments at Bianca Jackson's (Patsy Palmer) hen party.
 Gaynor resumes her old job when Roxy Mitchell (Rita Simons) reopens the beauty salon as Roxy's.
 When Roxy faces financial difficulties, Roxy sells the salon back to Tanya, and Gaynor continues working there.
 Tanya sells the salon to Sadie Young (Kate Magowan) in 2013, and Gaynor continues as an employee.
-Sadie leaves and sells the Salon, and Gaynor stops appearing round about this point as she does not have a job any more.
+Sadie leaves and sells the salon; Gaynor stops appearing during this period, as she does not have a job any more.